looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ kubectl apply -f kubernetes-config/locust-controller.yaml

-8. Get the external ip of Locust master service
+8. Get the external IP of Locust master service

         $ EXTERNAL_IP=$(kubectl get svc lm-pod -o yaml | grep ip | awk -F":" '{print $NF}')

 9. Starting load testing The Locust master web interface enables you to execute the load testing tasks against the system under test, as shown in the following image.
-Access the url as http://$EXTERNAL_IP:8089.
+Access the URL as http://$EXTERNAL_IP:8089.

 To begin, specify the total number of users to simulate and a rate at which each user should be spawned.
 Next, click Start swarming to begin the simulation.
 To stop the simulation, click **Stop** and the test will terminate.
 The complete